 Greenwich is a very small village located in the state of New York.
-With a population of 1,744 people and two constituent neighborhoods, Greenwich is the 607th largest community in New York.
-Much of the housing stock in Greenwich was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,651 people and two constituent neighborhoods, Greenwich is the 654th largest community in New York.
+Greenwich has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Greenwich is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Greenwich is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenwich who work in office and administrative support (12.08%), sales jobs (11.68%), and personal care services (7.72%).
+There are especially a lot of people living in Greenwich who work in office and administrative support (15.35%), sales jobs (10.11%), and management occupations (8.73%).

 Being a small village, Greenwich does not have a public transit system used by locals to get to and from work.

-The education level of Greenwich citizens is substantially higher than the typical US community, as 29.65% of adults in Greenwich have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Greenwich citizens is substantially higher than the typical US community, as 32.19% of adults in Greenwich have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Greenwich in 2010 was $27,865, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $111,460 for a family of four.
+The per capita income in Greenwich in 2018 was $29,354, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $117,416 for a family of four.
 However, Greenwich contains both very wealthy and poor people as well.

 Greenwich is a somewhat ethnically-diverse village.
 The people who call Greenwich home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greenwich residents report their race to be White, followed by Native American.
-Important ancestries of people in Greenwich include German, English, Italian, and Dutch.
+The greatest number of Greenwich residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Greenwich include Irish, English, German, Italian, and Polish.

 The most common language spoken in Greenwich is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Polish.